dennis246/project246/README.md

-basic utilities and test cases written using jdk.
+basic utility functions for string processing and sequencing.